andeya/faygo/README.md

 handle_options            = true                 # Automatic response OPTIONS request, you can set the default Handler in Faygo

-[xsrf]                                           # XSRF security section enable = false                                   # Whether enabled or not key    = faygoxsrf                             # Encryption key expire = 3600                                    # Expire of XSRF token
+[xsrf]                                           # XSRF security section enable        = false                            # Whether enabled or not key           = faygoxsrf                        # Encryption key expire_second = 3600                             # Expire of XSRF token

-[session]                                        # Session section enable                 = false                   # Whether enabled or not provider               = memory                  # Data storage name                   = faygosessionID        # The client stores the name of the cookie provider_config        =                         # According to the different engine settings different configuration information cookie_lifetime        = 0                       # The default value is 0, which is the lifetime of the browser gc_lifetime            = 300                     # The interval between triggering the GC max_lifetime           = 3600                    # The session max lefetime
+[session]                                        # Session section enable                 = false                   # Whether enabled or not provider               = memory                  # Data storage name                   = faygosessionID          # The client stores the name of the cookie provider_config        =                         # According to the different engine settings different configuration information cookie_life_second     = 0                       # The default value is 0, which is the lifetime of the browser gc_life_second         = 300                     # The interval between triggering the GC max_life_second        = 3600                    # The session max lefetime
 auto_setcookie         = true                    # Automatically set on the session cookie value, the general default true domain                 =                         # The domain name that is allowed to access this cookie enable_sid_in_header   = false                   # Whether to write a session ID to the header name_in_header         = Faygosessionid          # The name of the header when the session ID is written to the header enable_sid_in_urlquery = false                   # Whether to write the session ID to the URL Query params

 [apidoc]                                         # API documentation section